tinyfish-io/agentql-integrations/langchain/examples/price_deal_finder/README.md

 ## Learn more

-- Learn more about AgentQL's <a href="https://python.langchain.com/docs/integrations/providers/agentql/" target="_blank">ExtractWebDataTool</a> and the <a href="https://python.langchain.com/docs/integrations/tools/playwright/" target="_blank">Playwright tools</a> used in this script
+- Learn more about AgentQL's <a href="https://python.langchain.com/docs/integrations/providers/agentql/" target="_blank">ExtractWebDataTool</a> and the <a href="https://python.langchain.com/docs/integrations/tools/playwright/" target="_blank">Playwright tools</a> used in this script.